chebfun/chebsite/docs/functions/chebfun2/diffy.md

 ---
-title: """diffy"""
+title: "diffy"
 layout: function-reference-item
-class_name: """chebfun2"""
+class_name: "chebfun2"
-function_name: """diffy"""
+function_name: "diffy"
-snippet: """Differentiate a CHEBFUN2 with respect to its second argument."""
+snippet: "Differentiate a CHEBFUN2 with respect to its second argument."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- DIFFY   Differentiate a CHEBFUN2 with respect to its second argument.
+<pre class="help-text"> DIFFY   Differentiate a CHEBFUN2 with respect to its second argument.

     G = DIFFY(F) returns a CHEBFUN2 representing the derivative of F in its second argument.
 This is the same as DIFF(F,1,1).